-I believe that the governance system we have now is the most ideal.
-In terms of diversity, while the Board of Directors only has one female director, I do not feel that it is the number of women that is the question.
-Rather, I think it is more important to consider whether or not the Company's outside directors and audit & supervisory board members possess the skills necessary for the operating environment faced at the time.
+The optimal governance system is dependent upon the environment surrounding a company and the stage of that company's development.
+For the present Olympus, more important to consider whether or not the Company's outside directors and audit & supervisory board members possess the skills necessary for the operating environment faced at the time.
 Similarly, we should prioritize considerations of how the Board of Directors is to lead the Company, remaining prepared to make changes if the Board proves incapable of practicing such leadership.
 It is also crucial to develop a successor framework.
 When thinking about the future of Olympus, an idea of what type of person will be suited to being the next leader should be established, and the type of person necessary must be cultivated in line with a set career plan.
 Plans for fostering such human resources are best discussed by the Nominating Committee.